-|Flower Color||Yellow, brown, cream|
+|Flower Color||Yellow, brown, cream (non-showy)|

 |Hardiness Zones||7–10 (USDA)|

-How to Grow Monterey Pine
+Monterey Pine Care

 To reach their majestic height, Monterey pine trees need to be planted in fairly nutrient-rich soil with good drainage.
 The tree also grows best in soil that has a fair amount of sandstone nearby, hence its success growing in coastal areas, like dunes or bluffs.
 The soil surrounding the tree must be very deep in order to allow plenty of space for the roots; if the roots hit a rock, the tree can become unstable over time.

 Regular watering is key to helping a young Monterey pine tree get established.
 Once the tree is established (after two to three months), it will be moderately drought tolerant and will need to be watered only during extended periods of dryness.
-If you notice that your tree is dropping an excessive amount of needles, that's a good indicator that the tree is in need of some water.
+If you notice that your tree is dropping an excessive number of needles, that's a good indicator that the tree is in need of some water.